tsludee/freeCodeCamp/README.md

 Again, very similar experience to the Cat Photo App - I've done this before, so it seems a little repetitive to me, but I think that's a completment more than anything, it is very thorough and helps to get your reps in.

 *2/20 completed 11/5/23*

+### Learn CSS Colors by Building a Set of Colored Markers